cricolfe/Automatic-Image-Labelling/README.md

 ![ResultsFolder](documentation/resultsFolder.png)

 ## Step 4.
 Generate files to work with Tensorflow
-To generate *.record* files to work with tensorFlow, it is necessary two steps:
+To generate a *.record* file to work with tensorFlow, it is necessary two steps:

 **4.1**